Drive sales on autopilot with ecommerce-focused features

 - Revenue: $2 million–$5 million

-On the other hand, we also noticed that their site has some issues with localization.
-Even though we were visiting their site from the US, we were shown a banner highlighting “free express shipping on AU domestic orders over $80.”
+On the other hand, we also noticed that its site has some issues with localization.
+Even though we were visiting its site from the US, we were shown a banner highlighting “free express shipping on AU domestic orders over $80.”

 Kemo Sabe